Primark Co-Ords

 Objective

-We ran a qualitative usability test to evaluate a new Co-ords feature prototype.
-Our key objectives were to:
+I ran a qualitative usability test to evaluate a new Co-ords feature prototype.
+The key objective was testing two prototype versions for usability, and ease of adding products to the cart.

 Methodology